Skip to main content

 Facilities

-The Department of Engineering features a number of dedicated teaching laboratories including the newly refurbished Electrical laboratory.
-Students use these facilities to gain practical experience to complement theory learned in lectures.
+The Department of Engineering features a number of modern dedicated teaching laboratories including the newly refurbished electrical laboratory.
+Other facilities include a wind tunnel, state-of-the-art clean rooms for experiments in very controlled environments and a geotechnical engineering laboratory.

 More information on our facilities and equipment.